 Modern control systems are computerized and networked together, though many control systems also have mechanical components for backup control in case of power loss.
 The scale of a control system is only limited by your needs.
 While a single system can be installed for a commercial building or warehouse with in–house access to the control panel, HVAC control systems can also provide remote access to dozens of buildings.

 Control systems allow building owners to take full control of the heating and cooling load in multiple areas of a building.
 Whether you need to keep your energy bills down or want to program your building’s systems to operate in an automated way, a control system is a fantastic upgrade.
-That’s why DB Heating & Cooling provides a full range of commercial building control system installation, maintenance and repair services.
-If you are interested in integrating an HVAC control system into your Bergen County area commercial building, call us today.
+That’s why DB Heating & Cooling, Inc. provides a full range of commercial building control system installation, maintenance and repair services.
+If you are interested in integrating an HVAC control system into your Bergen County or Rockland County, NY area commercial building, call us today.

 Commercial Control System Integration

 A control system is used to control HVAC systems including heating, air conditioning and ventilation.
 This allows the building owner to easily control the temperature in each room or building on the network, as well as the humidity level, pressure, and air flow.